RaghavJit/docs/Pages/CodingConventions.md

 ## Map and Filter

-1. Always specify the format of the object or array that is being mapped in a comment above the map fucntion.
+1. Always specify the format of the object or array that is being mapped in a comment above the map function.
 1. Leave one line above and below this block
 ```
 ...